 Celebrating Our 30th Anniversary with a Revitalized Vision

-At the Sarver Heart Center, 2016 is shaping up to be a special year.
-It is our 30th anniversary as a center dedicated to research and education in cardiovascular disease, supporting the Tucson community and Arizona.
+At the Sarver Heart Center, we are celebrating our 30th anniversary as a center dedicated to research and education in cardiovascular disease, supporting the Tucson community and Arizona.
 The lives saved are in large part due to your support and we continue to feel awe and gratitude for all our generous supporters.
 Our faculty are pursuing some of the most innovative advancements in heart disease, and our physicians in training and graduate students are studying to become the specialists and researchers of tomorrow.
 Most importantly, we are treating thousands of people in our community and creating hope for a future free of heart disease and stroke.

 Thanks to you, we’ve made great strides in heart disease research and treatment, but much work remains.
 It is through your efforts that we have come this far and will be able to accomplish great things as we continue to move forward.